-I’ve managed to find another project that I could contribute to.
+I found another project I could contribute to.

-During the last weeks of December, while a team in my company was migrating from Azure DevOps Pipelines to GitHub Actions, a colleague reached out because one of the actions we developed, which was meant to be reused across the company was not working.
-It was the CI workflow, responsible for build, running and publishing the unit and integration tests, while security scans would run in parallel.
+In the last weeks of December, while a team at my company was migrating from Azure DevOps Pipelines to GitHub Actions, a colleague reached out.
+One of the actions we developed for company-wide reuse wasn’t working.
+It was the CI workflow responsible for building, running, and publishing unit and integration tests, with security scans running in parallel.

-This workflow would fail in their runtime, because the runners didn’t have docker compose installed and the compose-action crashed with an unexpected error.
+This workflow failed in their runtime because the runners didn’t have Docker Compose installed, and the compose-action crashed with an unexpected error.

-Navigating the code exposed a quick bug to solve so I opened my personal laptop and layed hands to work.
+Navigating the code exposed a quick bug to fix, so I opened my laptop and got to work.

 The Bug

-The bug was very easy to fix, but hidden in a few layers of if/else logic with 3 flags.
-It took me a while to figure out the cleanest boolean expression, without refactoring too much the code.
+The bug was very easy to fix but hidden in several layers of if/else logic with 3 flags.
+It took a while to find the cleanest boolean expression without refactoring too much of the code.

-This is the kind of setup, that no matter how you look at, it’ll always look like you can improve it.
-You’ll understand what I mean with the snippet:
+This is the kind of setup where, no matter how you look at it, it always seems improvable.
+You’ll understand once you see this snippet:

 async install({ composeVersion, cwd, githubToken }: InstallInputs): Promise<string> {